Joseph Hart: What is the origin and intent of Court Space, and why now?

 JH: Can you describe your curatorial and programmatic goals?

 EO: The goal of Court Space is to further critical consciousness through play and art.
 Curatorially, I see this happening through a program that supports rigorous performative, experimental, and socially engaging works that aren’t necessarily focused or reliant upon on the art object.
 I don’t desire to completely disregard objects, because I connect deeply with things and their metaphysics.
 Court Space has allowed me a greater, more intimate appreciation of art objects with the ability to distinguish their place in public environments.
-So adjacent to my goals with Court Space, I would like to have a physical project space devoted to objects titled: American Object.
+So adjacent to my goals with Court Space, I would like to have a physical project space devoted to objects titled: Semi-meta.
 This space I envision operating like a commercial gallery or museum.

 JH: What has been the response from people who frequent the courts?
 Has anyone been upset that they can’t play on the courts while art is on view?
 Can you imagine an exhibition of art objects that also allows people to play on the courts at the same time?
 What is Court Space’s relationship to the concept of “play”?